|527 page views|

 This is a great route that doesn't see much traffic.
 For the grade at Vedauwoo, it is very friendly.

 JC is located on the east end/buttress of John's Tower.
 This beautiful crack line navigates through steep territory.
 The line is obvious, with a steep, twin crack start with big hands.
 This transitions to thin hands with some good hand pods in steep, leaning bulge.
 This narrows down to fingers and then you pull a nice, fun roof that fortunately gives you a lot to work with.

 Pull onto a ledge and totally switch gears.
 The book says that there are bolts (i.e. plural) on the face above you, but there was only one.
 You can tinker in some small, not so great stoppers, but be careful as the crux is encountered before you clip the bolt about 10 feet off the ledge.
-Really good face climbing here, but somewhat serious.
-Bolted anchor not too far above.
+It is really good face climbing here but somewhat serious.
+There is a bolted anchor not too far above.